iancolliard/Colliard-Research.github.io/_pages/teaching.md

 Graduate School Ambassador, Oregon State University (2018–2022)
 ------
 As a Graduate School Ambassador, I represented Oregon State University to prospective students and helped guide new recruits through the transition to graduate life.
 This role combined mentorship, outreach, and communication, as I connected with students from diverse backgrounds, shared my experiences as a researcher, and supported the university’s efforts to build an inclusive and welcoming graduate community.
+Actively participated in recruitment and raising funds for networking conferences and outreach.

 ***